-How can you maintain the best of intentions you have whenever you set new goals for yourself or your agency?
+How can you maintain the best of intentions when you set new goals for yourself or your agency?
 Here, EQ Academy Chief Executive Officer and coach Ush Dhanak explains how developing your emotional intelligence can keep you on the right track.

-Start working on the following three areas of EQ to build a solid foundation and a rudder for future direction.
+Start working on the following three areas of emotional intelligence to build a solid foundation and a rudder for future direction.
 This will guide you in the commitments you make, both in business and in your personal life.

-By working on your self-awareness, you become more conscious of your own feelings and how they affect your behaviour.
-You are better able to control emotions and regulate their effect on you; you grow your personal power to know what you’re really capable of, and you have greater understanding of your strengths and limitations.
+Working on your self-awareness, enables you to become more conscious of how you’re feeling and how that affects your behaviour.
+You are better able to control your emotions and regulate their effect on you, as well as better understanding your strengths and limitations.

 It’s easy to see how developing self-awareness might help you stay on track and achieve the goals you set.

-By understanding how you react in certain situations, you are more prepared for anything that life throws at you.
-There are fewer ‘surprises’ and you can plan ahead with more confidence knowing that, if difficulties arise, you are a purposeful human being with the power to overcome them.
+Fewer ‘surprises’ means you can plan ahead with more confidence knowing that, if difficulties arise, you are a purposeful human being with the power to overcome them.

-Self-awareness helps you with emotional balance and helps you stay stress-free, even in pressure situations.
+Self-awareness helps you balance your emotions and reduce stress, even in pressure situations.

 Work on your self-awareness and self-assessment by:

-Can you see how this could help keep you on track with your goals?
+Can you see how this could help keep you on a direct path to achieving your goals?

 Work on your self-management by:

-- Starting with self-awareness – this will give you the foundation you need to exert more control over your emotions and behaviour
+- Starting with self-awareness – this will give you the foundation you need to exert more control over your emotional intelligence and subsequent behaviours.

 - Taking a deep breath – when you feel a stress response, take a breather.